Lehrveranstaltung mit SWS 4/2/0 (Vorlesung/Übung/Praktikum) in SS 2020

 Schedule and Location

-This course has first been taught at TU Dresden in the form of the 2015 lecture Foundations of Databases and Query Languages and the 2018 lecture Database Theory.
-The plan for this year's course will be very similar.The structure of some of the lectures of this course is inspired by the course Theory of Data and Knowledge Bases in the version given by Georg Gottlob and Thomas Lukasiewicz at the University of Oxford.
+This course has first been taught at TU Dresden by Prof. Dr. Markus Krötzsch in the form of the 2015 lecture Foundations of Databases and Query Languages, the 2018 lecture Database Theory, and the 2019 lecture Database Theory.
+The plan for this year's course will be somewhat similar.The structure of some of the lectures of this course is inspired by the course Theory of Data and Knowledge Bases in the version given by Georg Gottlob and Thomas Lukasiewicz at the University of Oxford.

 The main reference textbook for the lecture is: